 Although many bird species have restricted ranges, many others have distributions much larger than 50 000 square kilometres, but are restricted to a very specialised habitat type or biome, and are therefore of global importance.
-A biome is normally characterised by distinctive life forms and principal plant species.
+A biome is normally nodes is vitally important for long-term a major regional ecological community characterised by distinctive life forms and principal plant species.

 A good example of this might be the Namib-Karoo biome, a large area encompassing western South Africa, Namibia and south-western Angola, but with many species that are restricted to a certain region and found nowhere else in the world.
-As these countries bear the global responsibility for the conservation and management of these bird species and las.
-The African mainland holds 19 EBAs, their biomes, a co-ordinated IBA network the biome are conserved in a complementary fashion is essential.
+As these countries bear the global responsibility for the conservation and management of these bird species and the biome are conserved in a complementary fashion is essential.